owainlewis/x2/README.md

 A customisable, voice activated intelligent agent for automating tasks.
 X2 can perform complex actions and store information for you.

 X2 comes with a voice activated web interface.
+Your agent comes with a simple memory (which can be expanded) and a basic notion of self identity.

 You can deploy X2 on any Linux server.
 You might want to use it to automate tasks.
 For example: